fnery/egfr/README.md

 See [here](example.ipynb).

 ## Contributing
-I don't plan on further developing this but happy to look at PRs if any show up :).
+I don't plan on further developing this but happy to look at PRs if any show up :simple_smile:.

+## Disclaimer
+This is _obviously_ not intended for diagnosis! :sweat_smile: